toddmac12/NationalParksAPI/README.md

 ### Using Swagger Documentation

-To explore the NationalParks API with NSwag, launch the project using `dotnet run` with the Terminal or Powershell, and input the following URL into your browser: `http://localhost:5000/swagger`
+To explore the NationalParks API with Swagger, launch the project using `dotnet run` with the Terminal or Powershell, and input the following URL into your browser: `http://localhost:5000/swagger`

 ..........................................................................................